 The Piazza Center not only disseminates best practices but also consults to help campus professionals implement change.
 The National Scorecard is an accountability process for campuses and headquarters to gauge their progress and benchmark against peers.
 The scorecard also provides a searchable database where the public and parents can search to find campuses, chapters, and headquarters they may or may not want to join.

-Dr. Dan Bureau, Assistant to the Vice President for Student Academic Success, University of Memphis and President of Council for Advancement of Standard in Higher Education
+- Dan Bureau, Assistant Vice President for Health and Wellness, Louisiana State University, and emeriti President of Council for Advancement of Standard in Higher Education

-Dr. Thomas Jelke, CEO T.Jelke Solutions and National President of Sigma Phi Epsilon Fraternity
+- Thomas Jelke, CEO, T.Jelke Solutions and emeriti National President, Sigma Phi Epsilon Fraternity